Rupok-Koiry/ecom-react-ecommerce/readme.md

 ## Project Overview

-The Car Rental System is a web application designed to facilitate the booking and rental of cars.
-Users can view available cars, book them for a specific period, and return them after use.
-Administrators can manage the car inventory and user information.
+**E-coom** is a modern e-commerce platform designed to provide a seamless shopping experience for users, vendors, and administrators.
+Users can browse products, vendors can manage shops and inventories, and administrators have control over the entire platform.
+The system is built to be intuitive, responsive, and secure.

 ## Live URL

-Check out the live version of the application here: [Drive Now](https://apollo-assignment-05-jup2.vercel.app/)
+Check out the live version of the application here: [E-coom Live](https://your-live-url.com)

 ## Features

 - **User Authentication**: Sign up, log in, and manage user profiles.
-- **Car Management**: Retrieve, add, update, and delete car information.
-- **Booking System**: Book cars for specific periods and calculate the rental cost.
+- **Vendor Management**: Create and manage shops, add products, and track orders.
+- **Product Browsing**: Search, filter, and compare products.
+- **Cart Functionality**: Add products to the cart and proceed to checkout.
-- **Admin Panel**: Manage bookings and car inventory.
+- **Admin Control**: Manage users, vendors, products, and categories.
+- **Responsive Design**: Optimized for mobile and desktop.

 ## Technology Used